imanlotfimahyari/State-Sharing-p4-python/README.md

 ## Obtaining required software

-The environment for running and the instructions to Obtaining required software is derived from the [P4 tutorial](https://github.com/p4lang/tutorials).
+The environment for running and the instructions for this part is derived from the [P4 tutorial](https://github.com/p4lang/tutorials).

 To run the proposed solutions, you will need to either build a